Skip to content

 rechunkit computes the phase — the misalignment between the selection start and the source chunk grid (sel.start % source_chunk_shape).
 It then shifts its read plan backward by this phase so that every read request, after being shifted to absolute positions, lands on a source chunk boundary.
 This guarantees that a source function backed by chunk-aligned storage can serve each read without needing to assemble across chunk boundaries — even when the selection offset doesn't fall on a chunk boundary.

-When data is prepended to a coordinate, its origin shifts to a negative value (see Chunking & Storage).
-Storage chunk keys are floor-aligned to chunk_shape in storage coordinate space, which creates a mismatch between the 0-based index space that rechunkit operates in and the actual storage chunk grid.
+rechunkit's selection alignment solves the offset problem for selection starts. cfdb has a second source of misalignment: coordinate origins.
+When data is prepended to a coordinate, its origin shifts negative (see Chunking & Storage), and storage chunk keys are floor-aligned to chunk_shape in storage coordinate space — so the storage grid sits off the 0-based index grid.

 Encoded vs Decoded Paths